 Fat Ass Trail Run

-WELCOME to the 14th Anniversary of the Fat Ass Trail Run!
+WELCOME to the 15th Running of the Fat Ass Trail Run!

-The Fat Ass as we lovingly call it began 14 years ago with 23 participants who didn't quite know what they had gotten themselves into and who fell in love with running the trails of the Batawa area.
+The Fat Ass as we lovingly call it began 15 years ago with 23 participants who didn't quite know what they had gotten themselves into and who fell in love with running the trails of the Batawa area.
 In 2013 the race had grown to over 700 participants. with 217 running the 7.5k, 235 running the 10k, 80 running the 17.5k, 45 running the 25k and 62 running the Big Bum.
 The fastest times were 28:59, 37:54, 1:16:47 and 1:54:25 respectively.
 If these times have you feeling intimidated remember that everyone is welcome; fast, slow, young, old, runners and walkers.
-2 years ago we added a 4k distance so if you're new to trail running then this distance might be just for you.
+3 years ago we added a 4k distance so if you're new to trail running then this distance might be just for you, thoough we've had to change the distance a bit to accomodate the new trails at Batawa.
+It's now 5.5km.
 We have also recently added a 50k and are thrilled to be part of the Outrace Ultra & Trail Race Series!

 While every race has competitive runners throughout who either race against each other, themselves or the clock; the Fat Ass is meant to be a fun race.
 We award the fastest male and female at each distance but the rest of the awards are for fun and our most coveted award goes to the runner who guesses closest to their finishing time; in 2013 the best guess was dead on.